 Performing CPR on children

 The first step is to check if the child is responsive.
-If the child is not responsive, you need to call for emergency medical help immediately.
-If the child is not breathing or has no pulse, you should start performing CPR.
+If the child is not responsive, you must immediately call 911 for emergency medical help.
+The next step should be to check for breathing, and if the child is not breathing or has no pulse, you should start performing cardiopulmonary resuscitation (CPR).

 After this, you need to give two rescue breaths.
 To do this, cover the child’s mouth and nose with your mouth and blow air into the child’s lungs.
-Watch the child’s chest rise and fall as you do this.
+Watch for the chest to rise and fall as you do this.

 What is the proper depth and rate of chest compressions for children?

-After giving two rescue breaths, you need to start performing chest compressions.
+After giving two rescue breaths, you need to start performing chest compressions till the child starts breathing.
 The proper depth and rate of chest compressions for children are different from those for adults.

 To perform chest compressions, you need to place the heel of one hand on the center of the child’s chest, between the nipples.